v43d3rm4k4r/BestHotels/README.md

 # BestHotels
-Test task for the CleverPumpkin company.
+Test task for the X company.